Last updated on 23 February 2021

 Depending on your age, the human heart can normally beat up to 220 times per minute, and that maximum can only be attained by a young child.
 If you want to determine your maximum heart rate, subtract your age from 220.
 You’d notice that your maximum heart rate declines with age.

-It is hard to ascertain when your heart rate is crossing into the danger zone but if you notice anything unusual about your heart activity or if you develop symptoms described above, consult your doctor early for a check-up or go for a heart screening.
+It is hard to ascertain when your heart rate is crossing into the danger zone but if you notice anything unusual about your heart activity or if you develop any of the symptoms described above, consult your doctor early for a check-up or go for a heart screening test.

 Article reviewed by Dr Leslie Tay, cardiologist at Mount Elizabeth Hospital